Why Should Families Be Cooking Together?

 3. Increased Responsibility

 No cooking.
 No food.
 No taking the easy way out to order in.
 This mantra can teach children how to be responsible and independent.
 Cooking can also help children learn about the importance of hygiene.
 Rather than worrying they might break things, help them build their self-esteem by trusting them with fragile things.
-You’ll be pleasantly surprised with their maturity!
+You’ll be pleasantly surprised by their maturity!